Azure/apim-lab/apim-lab/10-additionalTopics/apimanagement-10-2-containerinstance.md

       aci-color-web-fernando22287.eastus.azurecontainer.io  Succeeded
       ```

       Once we have a "Succeeded" message we proceed to navigate to the FQDN.
-And we should see our home page for our Colors Web:
+And we should see our home page for our Colours Web:

       ![](../../assets/images/APIMACICOLORWEB.png)